-During this year’s annual international conference of the Associated Schools of Construction (ASC), held virtually from April 5-9, the Department of Construction Management’s own, Assistant Professor John Killingsworth, Ph.D., captured two of the six faculty awards given by ASC.
+During this year’s annual international conference of the Associated Schools of Construction (ASC), held virtually from April 5-9, the Colorado State University Department of Construction Management’s own, Assistant Professor John Killingsworth, Ph.D., captured two of the six faculty awards given by ASC.
 Killingsworth received both the ASC Regional Teaching Award, as well as the prestigious ASC International Excellence in Teaching Award.

 The ASC Regional Teaching Award is given annually to early- to mid-career untenured or tenure track faculty, who have two to six years of teaching experience at an ASC member school.
 This award recognizes the faculty member’s contribution to construction education, excellence in teaching, service to the Associated Schools of Construction and dedication to the construction profession.

 Killingsworth was nominated for the Region 6 award based on his strengths in teaching, including technical knowledge, classroom management, student engagement, and the use of practical experience.